mturilin/bount/README.md

 # Bount Developer's Guide

 Django is a beutilful web development framework and it takes 10 minutes to start your first Django application.
 However, to deploy the application to a clean Linux image could take more than an hour.
-Moreover, code update and data backup are usually manual and error prone, especially if you didn't work on this particular project for a few weeks.
-How could we make deployment and project lifecycle easier?
+Moreover, code update and data backup are usually manual.
+Also, if you didn't work on this particular project for a few weeks, it could be hard to remember all directory names and passwords.
+How could we make deployment and managing project data easier?

 Here enters the Bount, a simple Django deployment and lifecycle management tool based on the following technogoies: